Gang rape: As an act of war

 Gang rapes during civil wars and ethnic riots take added dimension of becoming a means of revenge, sending a message to the victims' community, inducing fear in opponents or creating a sense of solidarity among the rapists.
 At least 20,000 women were raped or gang raped and afterwards killed by the Imperial Japanese Army during the Nanjing Massacre during the Second Sino-Japanese War.
-Major ethnic conflicts and wars within the last 50 years have witnessed several campaigns of gang rapes.
+Major ethnic conflicts and wars since World War II have witnessed several campaigns of gang rapes.
 Rapes by Soviet soldiers and the Mahmudiyah rape and killings by five United States Army soldiers are examples of such war crimes.

-The Kivu conflict saw thousands of gang rapes every week, with each relief center reporting 10 or more daily victims of gang rape with battering of women.
+The Kivu conflict in the Democratic Republic of the Congo saw thousands of gang rapes every week, with each relief center reporting 10 or more daily victims of gang rape with battering of women.
 The Rwandan genocide of 1994 witnessed numerous gang rapes by soldiers.
 The Bosnian War during the 1990s saw a similar campaign of gang rapes.
 In the 1990s, the Kashmir region which was a battlefield between Muslim militant groups and Indian security forces also saw a number of gang rapes which were perpetrated by both sides of the conflict to instill fear in the population of the opposing side.
 In the 2000s, civil war-torn countries such as Sudan, Afghanistan and Syria reported high rates of gang rapes by government security forces, insurgents, and militias.
 Similar incidents have been recorded in Libya, and Mali.

 During the Russo-Ukrainian War, especially after the start of the full-scale Russian invasion, numerous cases of gang rapes of Ukrainian women and men, including children, by Russian soldiers were recorded.
-During the October 7 attacks, it was alleged that Palestinian militants committed gang rapes against Israeli women.
+During the October 7 attacks, Palestinian militants committed gang rapes against Israeli women and men.
 In the subsequent Israeli invasion of the Gaza Strip, dozens of alleged cases of sexual assault, including gang rapes, by Israeli security forces against Palestinian detainees of all ages—both male and female—were reported by the detainees.